Software-For-Love/documentation/challenges/swe.md

 1. Add your name the proper way to the file in Git!
 (We're going to get merge conflicts based on the order we submit so get ready to deal with those!)
 2. Install node/gatsby/yarn
 3. Create a Netlify account and deploy your own website
-4. Challenge: Implement a header that navigates to the 3 pages of the site
+4. Challenge: Implement a nav bar that navigates to the 3 pages of the site
 5. Send a link to your Github repository through email to [soorya.s@softwareforlove.com](soorya.s@softwareforlove.com).

 This should be completed within _7 days_ of you being assigned this task!